 Step 1: Install additional components

 Connect to your VPS via remote desktop connection or by setting up an SSH connection using PuTTy.
+You can learn more about this process in our article on how to connect to a VPS.

 Once you’ve connected, the first step is to install the additional components needed to run a Minecraft server via the terminal.